Andrej-Kautsevich/rsschool-cv/cv.md

 * Telegram: @andrej_mol
 * Discord: Andrej (@Andrej-Kautsevich)
 # About me
-My name is Andrey Kavtsevich.
+My name is Andrej Kautsevich.
 I am currently working as a geodesist.
 My goal is to gain new knowledge in the field of front-end development.
 # Skills
 * Git, GitHub
 * HTML, CSS